Secret Key Generation over Noisy Channels with Correlated Sources: Main Results

-\end{proposition} \begin{IEEEproof} Given the less noisy condition on Eve's source, i.e., $\I{V}{B} \leq \I{V}{E}$ for any RV $V$ such that $V\mkv A\mkv (BE)$, the bound~\eqref{eq:outer-rate} is maximized with $U=V$ and independent of the sources.
+\end{proposition} \begin{IEEEproof} Given the less-noisy condition on Eve's source, i.e., $\I{V}{B} \leq \I{V}{E}$ for any RV $V$ such that $V\mkv A\mkv (BE)$, the bound~\eqref{eq:outer-rate} is maximized with $U=V$ and independent of the sources.
 The region~\eqref{eq:sp_ln_e} is achievable by using the same auxiliary RVs in the inner bound as in the outer bound. \end{IEEEproof}

 \begin{remark} The bound~\eqref{eq:sp_ln_e} is equal to the secrecy capacity of the wiretap channel. \end{remark}